About Dr. Berri

 Dr. Berri’s Current Focus

-Much of Dr. Berri’s training came from his fellowship at MD Anderson Cancer Centre.
+Much of Dr. Berri’s training came from his fellowship at MD Anderson Cancer Center.
 Since 2010 he has taken this knowledge and used it to operate on almost 200 patients.

 As the Chief of Surgical Oncology and Director of Peritoneal Malignancies Program at St John Hospital and Medical Centre, Dr, Berri has built one of the finest nationally recognized HIPEC programs in the US.
 He is currently continuing his mission to improve mortality rates in his patients and, eventually, find a way to lengthen the overall lifespan of patients with peritoneal mesothelioma.